10sandeep/namaste-react-series/README.md

 const jsxheading=<h>hello Namaste Javascript</h> is transpiled to the code that react/browser can understand.It is transpiled by Parcel.It is transpiled by a package names as babel.

+babel is the javascript compiler/transpiler.

+React.creatElement is a react element or javascript object it is rendered to html code by babel to the code that browser can understand. babel takes JSX code and converts into react.createElement into reactelement or javascript object and rendered as html element.

+if you want to give an attribute the you have to give it in camelcase.

+When you are writing jsx code if you write it in single line then its okay if you wrting it in multiple line then you have to put it inside a parenthesis because babel need to understand it.